“As long as there are sovereign nations possessing great power, war is inevitable.”

 Enlistment posters plastered the walls of the little office.

 DIG IN!
 ENLIST TODAY!
 FOR KING AND COUNTRY!
 Slogans shouted over drawings of heroic trenchers storming enemy lines with guns raised in victory.
-One showed an arcanist, arms raised mid-spell, flanked by two massive ironclad warjacks in silhouette.
+One of them depicted an arcanist, arms raised mid-spell, flanked by two massive ironclad warjacks in silhouette.
 The room smelled of dust and a clock ticked loudly on the wall, belying the chaos of the enlistment line outside the office.

 Kirk felt small.
 Out of place.
 The man at the desk had a scarred, rough face and was built like an ogrun.
 He sat in an immaculate uniform of trencher dress blues and wore a tired smiled.